 Will Privacy.Link™ mask all the public records of my domain name ownership?

 When Privacy.Link™ is enabled for domains at Uniregistry, your real registrant information is replaced by a Privacy.Link™ record in the WHOIS.
 Cached data, however, may still be displayed in some browsers and there are many services which offer historical snapshots of WHOIS data information.
-As with almost all data on the internet, there can never be a 100% assurance of privacy protection, but having Privacy.Link™ enabled is a huge step in helping to reduce the exposure of your personal information.
+As with almost all data on the internet, there can never be a 100% assurance that previously published data is no longer accessible.